oskarwiskman/wow-downranking/README.md

 # World of Warcraft - Downranking tips
 Downranking tool for classic World of Warcraft, will help you decide which spell rank has the highest heal per mana based on your +Healing and level.
+The metrics used are Healing per Mana Efficiency (HpME), Healing per Second (HpS) and a merged metric we've named Healing Efficiency Metric (HEM), which considers both HpME and HpS.
+HEM is used when recommending the rank, since looking at only HpME or HpS wouldn't give accurate results.

 The website is hosted by Heroku and can be found here https://wow-downranking.herokuapp.com/